jacobstern/typescript-handlebars-realworld/README.md

 https://demo.realworld.io/#/.
 There are no loading spinners, and shareable URLs are used where applicable.
 You can try out the application at https://handlebars-realworld.herokuapp.com/.

+I've also added [Turbolinks](https://github.com/turbolinks/turbolinks) to improve performance for server-rendered page loads.
+This feature was hacked together pretty fast and there may be some problems but it seems to be working fine so far.

 ## Running the app locally

 This project requires a global https://yarnpkg.com/en/ installation for development.
 You will also need a local Postgres instance with user `postgres` and password `postgres` by default, with a database called `typescript_handlebars_realworld_dev`.

 - Get started/install: `yarn`
 - Run the app in watch mode: `yarn dev`

 ## Technology notes